Essential Machines for Metalworking: Common Types and Their Uses Skip to content

 11. Shaper Machines

-Shaper machines are used to generate flat surfaces, clots, or other shapes using a reciprocating linear cutting tool to progressively eliminate metal.
+Shaper machines are used to generate flat surfaces, clot, or other shapes using a reciprocating linear cutting tool to progressively eliminate metal.
 Although they are not as common in high-volume manufacturing these days, especially for complex cuts and on smaller workpieces.

 12. Presses (Hydraulic/Mechanical)

 Presses can be of two types- Hydraulic or Mechanical, that is commonly used to shape metal by employing an extreme amount of pressure.
-Hydraulic presses use fluid pressure for more controlled and potent force, while mechanical presses employ mechanical linkages for a quick and repeated action.
+Hydraulic presses use fluid pressure for a more controlled and potent force, while mechanical presses employ mechanical linkages for a quick and repeated action.
 They are suitable for procedures like stamping, forging, and forming different metal components.

 Finishing machines are used to polish the surface quality of metal components after being cut and shaped.
 These machines use several techniques to get the required smoothness, precision, and appearance.
 Here is the list of different types of finishing machines for metalworking.